huidaoli/huidaoli_LRPSFV/README.md

     Code tips:
 ========
      ❶ select1: specify the place of departure.
-     The ❷ select2: designated arrival points.
+     ❷ select2: designated arrival points.
-     The ❸ IF statement: the judgment variable to be retrieved from the form is true.
+     ❸ IF statement: the judgment variable to be retrieved from the form is true.
      ❹ like: perform fuzzy query, meet the requirements of the data read from the database.
 6.3 car source information query module implementation process
 ===============